March 5, 2026 · Mulch & Rock · By Mike Harmon, Owner & Licensed Applicator

 Timing and Application

 The best time to mulch in central Indiana is mid-April through May, after the last freeze risk but before summer heat sets in.
-Apply 2 to 3 inches of mulch, keeping it pulled 2 to 3 inches away from the base of shrubs and trees to prevent moisture rot against the bark.
+Apply 2 to 3 inches — the depth Purdue Extension’s mulching guide recommends for optimal weed suppression and moisture retention of mulch, keeping it pulled 2 to 3 inches away from the base of shrubs and trees to prevent moisture rot against the bark.
 If your existing mulch is still an inch thick, you only need an inch or two of fresh material on top.

 We supply, deliver, and install mulch and decorative rock across Hamilton County.
 If your beds are due for a refresh, call (317) 900-7151 or request an estimate.